alx/an_ai_bot/README.md

-# Ananas AI Bot with DeepDetect
+# Mastodon Bot using DeepDetect prediction services

 Replay to follower toots using service predictions from DeepDetect server